jakewvincent/jakewvincent.github.io/teaching.md

 {% include ohrs.html %}

 I enjoy teaching at all levels but have particularly enjoyed leading sections for Syntax 1 and 2, Phonology 1, and Semantics 1.
-This quarter, I am teaching Syntactic Structures as the instructor of record.
+This quarter, I am teaching Semantics I as the instructor of record.
 Helping students understand course material is one of the most gratifying parts of being a teacher, and I appreciate the perspective I gain by revisiting familiar concepts and thinking of new ways to explain them to other people.

 ### Teaching assistant
 - **2019-2020**